deepset-ai/haystack/docs/_src/usage/usage/pipelines.md

 ### Default Pipelines (replacing the "Finder")
 Last but not least, we added some "Default Pipelines" that allow you to run standard patterns with very few lines of code.
-This is replacing the `Finder` class which is now deprecated.
+This is replacing the `Finder` class which was deprecated with Haystack 0.6.0 .

 ```
 from haystack.pipeline import DocumentSearchPipeline, ExtractiveQAPipeline, Pipeline, JoinDocuments